-NapaSan has a stable revenue foundation, with about 83% of NapaSan's operating revenues in fiscal year (FY) 2019/20 coming from sewer service charges collected primarily as assessments on property tax bills.
-Other significant revenue sources include capacity charges (12% of operating revenue), land leases, interest income, and recycled water sales.
+NapaSan has a stable revenue foundation, with about 84% of NapaSan's operating revenues in fiscal year (FY) 2020/21 coming from sewer service charges collected primarily as assessments on property tax bills.
+Other significant revenue sources include capacity charges (10% of operating revenue), land leases, interest income, and recycled water sales.

-Although the Napa community has been financially impacted by the novel coronavirus COVID-19 pandemic, NapaSan expects sewer service charges to remain stable in FY 2020/21.
+The Napa community has been financially impacted by the novel coronavirus COVID-19 pandemic. especially in the areas of hospitality and tourism.
+NapaSan expects sewer service charges to see a slight decline in FY 2021/22.
+Although there has been some recovery in the economy during the last year, sewer service charges for nonresidential customers are based on water usage from the previous year.
+The impact from businesses being shut down or operating at reduced capacity in 2020 will be a reduction in water usages which are used to calculate sewer service charges for FY 2021/22.
 Sewer service charges are forecasted for the next year based on the actual number of Equivalent Dwelling Units (EDUs).
-In March 2016, the Board of Directors (the Board) conducted public hearings pursuant to California Proposition 218 and set the maximum charges for the next five years.
-The sewer rate per EDU for FY 2019/20 went up 5% (from \$676.38 to \$710.20), and the sewer rate in FY 2020/21 also will increase 4% (from \$710.20 to \$738.62).
-The increase in FY 2020/21 is expected to result in just over \$1.3 million in additional revenue.
+In March 2021, the Board of Directors (the Board) conducted public hearings pursuant to California Proposition 218 and set the maximum charge for the sewer rate to remain at \$738.60 for the next five years.
+A cost of study revealed a need to modify the methodology of calculating EDUs which is used to determine the sewer service charges.
+The modification will shift the cost of providing sewer service charges appropriately and equitably among the different customer classes. customers will not be impacted by the modified calculation, some customers will see increases to their sewer service charges.
+In order to mitigate the impact, the modification will be phased in over the next five (5) years.
+Sewer service charge revenues are expected to decrease by about 0.3% in FY 2021/22 or by a little over \$101,000.
 The total budgeted revenue is adjusted by a small percentage to account for delinquency in property tax payments.
-The top ten sewer service customers represent approximately 8.9% of sewer revenue.
+The top ten sewer service customers represent approximately 8.8% of sewer revenue.
 This distributed revenue source results in a more stable revenue stream and is less susceptible to economic fluctuations than other revenue sources.

-Capacity charges are forecasted for the next fiscal year based on the cost per EDU and an assumed growth rate of 200 EDUs being developed during the fiscal year.
-This is assuming that there will be less development projects due to COVID-19 in FY 2020/21.
-There was a 1.6% increase in the capacity charge fee, from \$9,803 to \$9,959 per EDU on July 1, 2020.
+Capacity charges are forecasted for the next fiscal year based on the cost per EDU and anticipated EDUs being developed during the fiscal year.
+The projection is a growth of 350 EDUs in FY 2021/22.
+There was a 2.7% increase in the capacity charge fee, from \$9,959 to \$10,228 per EDU on July 1, 2021.
 Annually on July 1, the rate is scheduled to increase with an established inflation measure for capital infrastructure costs.

 In March 2012, the Board established a rate setting methodology for recycled water that started in January 2016 to set recycled water rates.
-The standard summer rate in calendar year 2019 was \$1.78 per 1,000 gallons.
-In calendar year 2020, the rate increased to \$1.86.
+The standard summer rate in calendar year 2020 was \$1.86 per 1,000 gallons.
+In calendar year 2021, the rate increased to \$1.93.
 Recycled water fees are forecasted based on historical use, adjusted for increases or decreases in anticipated use.
 This revenue source can vary by 10% - 20% or more depending on summer and winter weather patterns.
-FY 2019/20 sales increased 51% due to higher rates, increased users of the expanded recycled water system, and increased recycled water usage due to a dry winter.
-Additional users are expected to connect to the system in FY 2020/21.
+FY 2020/21 sales increased 43.7% due to higher rates, increased users of the expanded recycled water system, and increased recycled water usage due to a dry winter.
+Additional users are expected to connect to the system in FY 2021/22.